What Happens When You Inject OxyContin?

 Find The Help You Need

-If you have been struggling with injecting OxyContin, then you already know it can be hard to stop the abuse.
+If you have been struggling with injecting OxyContin, then you already know it can be hard to stop the use.
 We want to help you put this difficult time behind you, and begin a new part of your life.
-Contact us today at Vertava Health to learn more about prescription opioid abuse, our renowned rehab centers, and the best treatment options for you.
+Contact us today at Vertava Health to learn more about prescription opioid use, our renowned rehab centers, and the best treatment options for you.